MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/powershell.md

 ---
-title: PowerShell | VSTS or Team Foundation Server
+title: PowerShell | Azure Pipelines or Team Foundation Server
-description: Learn about how you can execute powershell scripts when you are building your code in VSTS and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd
+description: Learn about how you can execute powershell scripts when you are building your code in Azure Pipelines and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd